DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claim(s) 1-20 is/are rejected under 35 U.S.C.
+Claim(s) 1-6, 9-12 and 14-18 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Heidari et al., “Proposing a Framework for sustainable feed formulation for laying hens: A systematic review of recent developments and future directions,” Journal of Cleaner Production, 233 (2021) 125585, pages 1-21, available online December 17, 2020 (“Heidari”), in view of Burghardi et al., US PGPUB 20080154568 A1 (“Burghardi”).

 Per claims 1, 9, and 14, which are similar in scope, Heidari teaches determine a raw material environmental footprint profile for one or more raw materials to be used in a feed formulation for an animal product in Table 2 where the first column Ingredient Type teaches a raw material, such as Fat, or Energy, or Protein, and then the columns Data Source, Impact Assessment Method, and Remarks teach environmental footprint profile because they describe how things have global warming potential or climate change.
+Further taught in page 2, “Life cycle assessment: Life cycle assessment (LCA) is a formalized framework for quantitative estimation and assessment of the inputs, outputs, and potential environmental impacts attributable to the life cycle of a product system (Guinee et al., 2002).
+The environmental burdens considered by LCA cover a wide range of impacts on the environment, such as consumption of different

 Heidari then teaches determine an animal feed environmental footprint profile, wherein the animal feed environmental footprint profile is determined based on the feed formulation comprising the one or more raw materials in table 2 where the animal feed is taught in the case study column, “Corn” which comprises the raw material of Energy, or the Carinata and camelina which comprises fat.
-The environmental footprint profile is aught by the impact categories, Global warming potential, aquatic ecotoxicity (LCA of pulse systems).
+The environmental footprint profile is taught by the impact categories, Global warming potential, aquatic ecotoxicity (LCA of pulse systems).

 Heidari then teaches determine an animal production and processing environmental footprint profile for producing and processing the animal product in page 15 where under the header Processing, the energy sources and fuel type most determine the environmental footprint for a feed process.